 On August 29th, 2003 Cousin Fungus welcomed the addition of keyboardist Mike Sydor while Sanchez played his last show on October 16th leaving the band as a quartet once again.
 This incarnation of Cousin Fungus with Sydor played its last show on December 23rd, 2004.

 Much to the delight of die hard fans, Dennis returned and reunited with the band in the Summer of ’05 without skipping a beat.
-To this day Cousin Fungus continues to wow the crowds with material from their deep (100+ tracks) original library as well as their arrangements of covers from influential artists which are woven into their performances.
+Two decades on, Cousin Fungus continues to wow the crowds with material from their deep (100+ tracks) original library as well as their arrangements of covers from influential artists which are woven into their performances.

 C u at the next show!!!